Eynsford: Wildlife

-The Eastern areas flanking the Darent were largely grazed and kept open from encroaching scrub and woodland up until the 1950's.
+The Eastern areas flanking the Darent were largely grazed and kept open from encroaching scrub and woodland up until the 1950s.
 The ensuing changes and scrub encroachment meant a loss of habitat for many downland butterfly species.
 This decline was repeated in the bird and reptile populations.
-Stirling clearance efforts ensued along Preston Hill and the flanks of Lower Austin Lodge, though without enough consistency to make a substantial difference.
+Sterling clearance efforts ensued along Preston Hill and the flanks of Lower Austin Lodge, though without enough consistency to make a substantial difference.
 The shallower Western slopes of the Darent up to Lullingstone Golf Course still have a substantial diversity of butterflies and birds, the lockdown period on 2020 even encouraging quite unsuspected birds like the Wheatear to take up spring and summer residence.

 Eynsford on television

-20 Miles from Piccadilly Circus featuring Alex Kennedy (Smithy) consisted of six half-hour episodes about various aspects of life in the village.
+20 Miles from Piccadilly Circus consisted of six half-hour episodes about various aspects of life in the village.
 The show was released in 1994 and initially aired only in the Carlton Television region, although the first three episodes were later repeated on Channel 4.

 Save Lullingstone Castle was a six-part series by Keo Films, aired between 4 April and 9 May 2006, on BBC2.
 It followed the fortunes of Tom Hart Dyke as he developed the World Map of Plants and attempted to thereby turn the fortunes of the estate.
 A second series, Return to Lullingstone Castle aired between 19 March and 23 April 2007.

 In the movie Love Actually, the vicar at Eynsford church at the time played the vicar that married Juliet and Peter.